hashicorp-education/learn-vault-docker-lab/README.md

 ### Run a certain Vault version

-Vault Docker lab offers the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:
+Vault Docker lab offers the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable:

 ```shell
 TF_VAR_vault_version=1.11.0 make